andrewpking/confessor-widgets-vanilla/readme.md

 1. Edit getCurrentShow.js so that the variable confessor is set to the URL for your confessor instance.
 1. Edit getCurrentShow.js so that the variable timeZone is set to the [IANA timezone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for your radio station.

 Once you have prepared your player, you can test it by opening `index.html` in your browser.
-If you are happy with the results:
+Now you will need to host this player.

+### Hosting

+You can use the deployment pipeline built into this repo to host the player on your github pages website or self-host by uploading the code to your own server.

+#### GitHub Pages (Recommended)

-- Save your changes and push them to your fork, this will automatically generate a site on github pages with your player at `your-github-username.github.io/confessor-widgets-vanilla`, you can use this page for your player.
+Save your changes and push them to your fork, this will automatically generate a site on github pages with your player at `your-github-username.github.io/confessor-widgets-vanilla`, you can use this page for your player.

 **Note**: This page will not load the audio unless you contact Otis to setup SSL on your IceCast server (see "Current Limitations" section)

-### Self hosting
+#### Self hosting

 If you prefer to self host, you will simply copy the files to your webpage.